IMULMUL/python3-pwntools/README.md

 However, some of the features (ROP generation and assembling/disassembling foreign architectures) require non-Python dependencies.
 For more information, see the [complete installation instructions here](https://python3-pwntools.readthedocs.org/en/latest/install.html).

-Note: if you use python 3.2 or 3.3, consider using the branch [py3.2-3.3](https://github.com/arthaud/python3-pwntools/tree/py3.2-3.3)

 # Contribution

 See [CONTRIBUTING.md](CONTRIBUTING.md)